Sebastianutcn/pipeline-terraform/README.md

-# pipeline-terraform
+# AWS CodePipeline created using Terraform
-AWS CodePipeline created using Terraform - I used this infrastructure for my final diploma
+I used this infrastructure for my final diploma.